kbullaughey/dni-synthetic-gradients/README.md

 My starting point was the MNIST torch demo, [train a digit classifer](https://github.com/torch/demos/tree/master/train-a-digit-classifier).

+## Initial impressions on implementing DNI.

+Decoupled neural interfaces turns out to be incredibly simple to implement, particularly in torch.

+To review, the normal forward/backpropagation training for a feed-forward neural nets can be done in a single SGD update step:

+1. Update 1:
+    1. Evaluate the whole net through to predictions as one function, f.
+    2. Evaluate the loss with respect to targets.
+    3. Backpropagate through the criterion to get the gradient of the error wrt the predictions.
+    4. Update the parameters by backpropagating

+In torch, making the actual update looks like this:

+    optim.sgd(fEval, parameters, state)

+And the `feval` function has forward/backward steps corresponding to the above 4 steps that look like this:

+    outputs = model:forward(inputs)
+    f = criterion:forward(outputs, targets)
+    df_do = criterion:backward(outputs, targets)
+    model:backward(inputs, df_do)

+For decoupled neural interfaces, we can perform the updates in an unlocked fashion as soon as the (synthetic) gradient becomes available.
+One way this can be done is with 5 updates of the optimizer, each working on a smaller piece of the model (i.e., one layer or one synthetic gradient model).

+Thus perform 5 updates to parameters each minibatch.
+Each update is accomplished with a call to `optim.adam(f, par, state)`.
+The following notation corresponds to Figure 2 in the DNI paper but I use ^δ to refer to the synthetic gradient estimate of δ.

+1. Update 1:
+    1. Evaluate f<sub>i</sub>
+    2. Evaluate M<sub>i+1</sub> to produce ^δ<sub>i</sub>.
+    3. Update f<sub>i</sub> by backpropagating ^δ<sub>i</sub>.
+2. Update 2:
+    1. Evaluate f<sub>i+1</sub>
+    2. Evaluate M<sub>i+2</sub> to produce ^δ<sub>i+1</sub>.
+    3. Update f<sub>i+1</sub> by backpropagating ^δ<sub>i+1</sub>.
+3. Update 3:
+    1. Evaluate the loss ‖^δ<sub>i</sub> - δ<sub>i</sub>‖.
+Notice that δ<sub>i</sub> is the result of backpropagating ^δ<sub>i+1</sub> through f<sub>i+1</sub> (computed in step 2.3).
+This is not the true gradient, as we haven't compared our predictions to the targets yet.
+    1. Update M<sub>i+1</sub>.
+4. Update 4:
+    1. Evaluate f<sub>i+2</sub>, which in our case is our predictions.
+    2. Compute the classification loss comparing our predictions to the targets.
+    3. Update f<sub>i+2</sub> by backpropagating the classification loss back through the prediction layer.
+5. Update 5:
+    1. Evaluate the loss ‖^δ<sub>i+1</sub> - δ<sub>i+1</sub>‖.
+Here δ<sub>i+1</sub> is the actual backpropagated loss from the prediction.
+But if we had more layers, this could also be a backpropagated synthetic gradient (as in step 3.1).
+    2. Update M<sub>i+1</sub>.

+This progression illustrates the update-decoupling.
+The bulk of the updates are performed before the actual loss is computed (in step 4.2).

+In torch code, this involves 5 updates using our optimizer:

+    -- update f_{i}
+    optimizer(fEvalActivations1, activations1Par, optimState1)
+    -- update f_{i+1}
+    optimizer(fEvalActivations2, activations2Par, optimState2)
+    -- update M_{i+1}
+    optimizer(fEvalSynthetic1, synthetic1Par, optimState3)
+    -- update f_{i+2}
+    optimizer(fEvalPredictions, predictionsPar, optimState4)
+    -- update M_{i+1}
+    optimizer(fEvalSynthetic2, synthetic2Par, optimState5)

+If you're interested in the details of the 5 eval functions, see the script `dni-mnist.lua`.
+Naturally we'd want to handle the layers in a loop to make it work to arbitrary depth, but I've implemented each separately for pedagogical purposes.

 ## Data

 The MNIST data I use are from torch on AWS: